svn2github/dotnetzip/Readme.txt

-The Project Structure and Build approach (ILMERGE)
+The Project Structure and Build approach
 ----------------------------------------------------

-There are two distinct projects for building libraries: The ZLIB library and the ZIP library.
-The latter depends on the former.
+The function here is grouped into three basic sets: Zip, ZLIB/Deflate/GZIP, and BZip2.
+The Zip group is a superset of the ZLIB and BZIP2 groups.

-The Ionic.Zip.dll assembly is constructed by combining the Ionic.Zlib.dll (From the ZLIB project) with the Ionic.Zip.Partial.dll (from the "Zip Partial DLL" project) using the ILMerge tool.
+Each group of functionality is packaged into various assemblies, one assembly per "platform".
+The platforms supported are: .NET (Desktop), Compact Framework 2.0, and Silverlight.

-In this way  Ionic.Zip.dll becomes  a strict superset of Ionic.Zlib.dll and Ionic.Zip.Partial.dll.
+There is also a special "Zip Reduced" library, available only on the Desktop platform; it is a reduced-function version of the regular Desktop Framework zip library.
+It provides an option of using a smaller library for those zip-handling applications that don't produce Self-extracting archives.

-It works like this:
+In a previous guise, DotNetZip relied on the ILMerge tool to combine distinct DLLs into a single package.
+This is no longer the case.

-  The zlib library is built and signed  (Ionic.Zlib.dll) The "partial" zip library is built and signed (Ionic.Zip.Partial.dll) ILmerge is used to combine those two into a single assembly (Ionic.Zip.dll), which itself is signed.
+Because the ZIP projects include the ZLIB and BZIP2 function, the appropriate source modules for the ZLIB and Bzip2 are "linked" into each of the ZIP projects (Desktop, CF, and Silverlight).

-The missing Ionic.pfx and Ionic.snk files; Signing the assembly yourself.
+Regarding the missing Ionic.pfx and Ionic.snk files
 -------------------------------------------------------------------------

-The binary DLL shipped in the codeplex project is signed by me, Ionic Shade.
+The binary DLLs shipped in the codeplex project are signed by me, Dino Chiesa.
 This provides a "strong name" for the assembly, which itself provides some assurance as to the integrity of the library, and also allows it to be run within restricted sites, like apps running inside web hosters.